perlatex/ElegantBookdown4IS/README.md

 # ElegantBookdown4IS
-Precision Information Service for Scientific Research using ElegantBookdown
+Precision Information Service for Scientific Research using R, the bookdown template is based on [ElegantBookdown](https://github.com/XiangyunHuang/ElegantBookdown)